Internet Security advice for persons of interest

 #3 - Secure your Mobile Device

-Scan - Download iVerify Basic (free), run a device scan to see if it can detect your device is compromised.
+Scan - (optional) Download iVerify Basic (free), run a device scan to see if it can detect your device is compromised.
 If you have received iVerify Elite from us, you can contact iVerify directly.
-This is not a guarantee your device is clear.
+This is not a guarantee your device is clear. (you may choose to do this step before rebooting if your priority is forensics)

 Secure Settings - If you feel good about your device and want to secure it now before your other accounts, go through iVerify's app under Guideline and complete each security activity.
 Otherwise we can do this later after securing key accounts.